RareZyn/LinguaFlow/README.md

 ## What is LinguaFlow?

 LinguaFlow is a **grammar-first natural command interpreter** that combines formal grammar with LLM semantic assistance.
-It allows you to write mathematical expressions in 6 different ways - from traditional symbols to natural language phrases.
+It allows you to write mathematical expressions in 7 different ways - from traditional symbols to natural language phrases, with built-in exception handling.

 **Key Features**:
 - Grammar-first design: The grammar handles ALL structure
 - LLM semantic assistance: Resolves operation words and corrects typos
-- 6 flexible input formats: From symbolic to natural language
+- 7 flexible input formats: From symbolic to natural language
 - Mixed rules: Combine different patterns in one expression
+- Try-catch exception handling: Language-level error recovery

 ---